-2. shall provide floor granted notification to the user, if not already done;
+2. if the call is not an ambient listening call, shall provide floor granted notification to the user, if not already done;

 NOTE 1: Providing the floor granted notification to the user prior to receiving the Floor Granted message is an implementation option.